 Our Office of Community Engagement is here to serve our faculty, staff, and trainees, as well as our community partners, to bridge the gap between research and practice, and between academia and community.
 We provide a technical assistance service to help researchers and community partners form community-engaged research projects and even carry them out.
 It is best if we are included at the outset of a research project – while writing the grant or designing the study – so we can design engagement approaches to ensure success.
 In addition, we pursue our own research around community engagement, so we advance understanding of effective strategies for diverse research projects.

-We are conducting several community-engaged research projects.
+I am honored to partner with director Alyce Adams and Dr. Lidia Schapira from the Division of Oncology to conduct several community-engaged research projects.
 One is the African American Peer Navigator Project, and the goal was to get a better understanding of why African Americans don’t enroll in clinical trials, and to do engagement to raise awareness around breast cancer and breast cancer clinical trials among African Americans.
 That group has evolved; they got a second seed grant, and now they are looking for ways to improve physical fitness for African American cancer survivors, and we’re submitting a new grant to look at peer navigation during the diagnosis phase for breast cancer.
 This project is a small step towards demonstrating the ability to conduct engagement in cancer research.

 I’ve had the honor and privilege to work on that since I came to Stanford a long time ago.
 I was an instructor then and we were just starting the Our Voice approach.
 The app wasn’t as professional as it is now [laughs], and we were using these really old, clunky tablets to take pictures and things.
 I got to do one of the first projects, in the North Fair Oaks neighborhood near Redwood City, a largely low-income latino immigrant group.
 We had just completed a clinical trial there around weight management for diabetics and pre-diabetics at a community health center.